FelipeZerokun/100-days-python/Day_31_Capstone_FlashCard_App/Readme.md

 # Second step
 Now, for the second step I will create the UI I will use for the app.
 I used Tkinter module for this.
 First, I set some variables I used in the GUI.
 I picked a random Kanji from the user_list, and using it as a key I looked for some definitions in the Kanji dictionary.
 Then, I created a window as a Tk object.
 Also, I loaded the images used in the project.

 After the window, I created the canvas for the words in japanese and english.
 Since the first thing the user will see is the japanese Kanji, I used the create_text method with the Kanji_word and the on'yomi and kun'yomi readings.
 The last things I needed for the UI are the buttons.
 I created two buttons, one for the "right" option and one for the "wrong" option.
 For now, these buttons won't have a command.
+Here an image showing how is the window so far.

 ![FlashCard example](./flashcard_example.png "Flashcard APP example")